FOGProject/fog-docs/README.md

 ```
 ---
-title: Can match first heading
+title: Can and should match first title heading
 description: brief description of the page
+aliases:
+	- These are searchable alias titles
+	- They autofill as the link display text when selected
+	- making links even simpler while maintaining a lower-case-file-name-scheme
+	- Should include the title above as one, and any other titles this page might need in links or searches
 tags:
     - labels
     - for